SoheilRezaei/ReactPopQuiz/README.md

 # React + TypeScript + Vite

+The front-end can be deployed locally via `npm run dev` and the JSON file that contains the questions is running on JSONServer and can be deployed via `npm run server`.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: